cerner/fhir.cerner.com/content/millennium/r4/financial/financial-transaction.md

 * Only the body fields mentioned below are supported.
 * When integrating your application with a client's production environment, the client will have to provide the appropriate financial-transaction-alias values to send with the financial transaction.
 * The financial-transaction-allocation.target field must reference an Encounter associated with an Account.
+* Clients must use Cerner's Revenue Cycle Patient Accounting application in order to create Financial Transactions.
+* A FinancialTransaction can only be targeted at a clinical Encounter that has related financial activity within the Cerner Revenue Cycle Patient Accounting system.
+* FinancialTransaction and Basic scopes are required

 ### Authorization Types